 Of significance, in 2016 the agency contracted with the University of Kentucky College of Education, participating in an evaluation project in updating the screening tool.
 The project included revamping the screening tool, providing orientation steps for implementation, developed a quick user guide and video on how to administer the VSPA-S, screener instrument.
 Based on the interviews with intake staff, they are very knowledgeable in the screening process and housing and programming assignments.

-Resident file review verified the facility administration meets with the resident within 24 hours of admission, exceeding the standard within 72 hours and show re- assessments taking place on a quarterly basis.
+Resident file review verified the facility administration meets with the resident within 24 hours of admission, exceeding the standard within 72 hours and show reassessments taking place on a quarterly basis.
 Also, at intake, administrative (intake) staff review in detail the resident reception summary and youth acknowledgement form.
 The agency policy and facility practice require that the resident's risk level be reassessed periodically throughout the resident confinement.
 Risk reassessments are documented using the Victimization and Sexual/Physical Aggression Screener instrument.
-Also, at a resident's reception, intake staff review in detail the resident reception summary and youth acknowledgement form.
+Also, at a resident's reception, intake staff review in detail the resident reception summary and youth acknowledgement form and note the details on every resident DJJ Adair Youth Development Center Progress Note form.
 The reviewed documents contained all information required by the standards.
-Copies of youth assessments and reassessments and reessess to this information on a "need to know basis."
+Copies of youth assessments and reassessments were also provided and reviewed.
+The facility's policies limit staff access to this information on a "need to know basis."

 KDJJ ensures that appropriate controls on the dissemination of information obtained through the classification process are in place and that the information is handled with the highest level of confidentiality and is not exploited to the resident's detriment by staff or other residents.
 During the site review, the auditor observed a resident being screened for risk of being sexually abused or sexually abusive in addition to the required PREA resident education material reviewed at intake and orientation.
 There were no newly admitted residents to the facility during the two and half days while on-site.
 Since there were no residents screened during the onsite portion of the audit, the auditor asked the two staff to walk through the process and did a mock intake for demonstration purposes.
 The auditor interviewed two staff that performs screening for risk of victimization and abusiveness, one social services worker and social services clinician.
-The two screening staff interviewed were knowledgeable with the facility's screening process.
+One out of the two screening staff interviewed were knowledgeable with the facility's screening process.
 Both screening staff were hired within the past year.
 One of the two staff who performed the Victimization and Sexual/Physical Aggression Screener instrument stated that residents admitted to the facility are screened for risk of victimization and abusiveness and expressed knowledge on what the initial risk screening considers and the process for conducting the initial screening.
-The two screening staff could articulate the rationale with obtaining certain information about any gender nonconforming appearance or manner of identification as lesbian, gay, bi-sexual, transgender, and intersex, and whether the resident may therefore be vulnerable to sexual abuse.
+The one of two screening staff could articulated the rationale with obtaining certain information about any gender nonconforming appearance or manner of identification as lesbian, gay, bi-sexual, transgender, and intersex, and whether the resident may therefore be vulnerable to sexual abuse.
+At the facility exit conference, the auditor recommended both screening staff complete and acknowledge receiving the screening assessment training.